McKelvey-Engineering-CSE/elastic-discrete/README.md

 3. **Optimizes Allocation**: Generates safe core allocations for each processor type
 4. **Accounts for Heterogeneity**: Considers performance differences when scheduling

 The scheduler does this for each task by looking at it's processor_equivalence field.
 This is done so that each task can specify what processors it sees as equivalent.
 For one task, maybe the GPU and CPU can make forward progress on the same work and therefore are equivalent, but not for another task.
 This ensures each task can specify how it wants to be treated.
+NOTE: When a processors is marked as equivalent with processor "A", the scheduler will still force each task to hold 1 processor from A. This is due to how OMP behaves when migrating it's primary thread, and keeping it parked is the best solution.

 ### Example Use Case
 For a system with: